Bogdan-Ciurea/Bogdan-Ciurea/README.md

 ### Active projects:

-  - ⚽ Fifa Bot
+  - ⚽ Fifa Bot in Python using Selenium
-  - 🏰 Goodgame Empire Bot
+  - 🏰 Goodgame Empire Bot in Python using Pyautogui, Pandas, PyQt5 and OpenCV
+  - Atendance System in C#

 ### Tools and Languages: